FlowLLM-AI/flowllm/docs/deployment.md

 # Deployment Guide

-This guide covers how to deploy LLMFlow applications in various environments, from development to production, including containerization, scaling, and monitoring.
+This guide covers how to deploy flowllm applications in various environments, from development to production, including containerization, scaling, and monitoring.

 ## Table of Contents